 The one musician who still leaves Paul McCartney starstruck

-However, in a recent interview, the musician revealed that there was one artist that still left him starstruck and it’s someone who he has met many times before.
+However, even for Paul McCartney, a person who has sold well over 700 million records, it all had to start somewhere.
+The musician, who has often been open when discussing his inspirations and admirations, recently revealed that there was one artist that still left him starstruck and it’s someone who he has met many times before.

-Speaking to The Penguin Podcast in 2019, McCartney revealed that in reality he’s an affable guy when it comes to fame.
-Having dealt with the rollercoaster of fame for six decades the Liverpudlian has come to expect a certain amount of silly and embarrassing behaviour.
+Speaking to The Penguin Podcast a couple of months ago, McCartney revealed that, despite the aura that surrounds him, in reality he’s an affable guy when it comes to fame.
+Having dealt with the rollercoaster of fame for six decades, the Liverpudlian has come to expect a certain amount of silly and embarrassing behaviour.

-McCartney was then asked who would make him quiver with fear, he responded: “Yes, there’s one or two people who I would be nervous of.”
+McCartney, who has relentlessly lived life in the limelight, a path which has seen him develop an understanding approach to the world of celebrity.
+When asked if any other iconic person had the ability to make him quiver with fear, he responded: “Yes, there’s one or two people who I would be nervous of.”

-Back to McCartney and the Beatle reflects on a more recent meeting between him and the freewheelin’ Dylan, “But I did see him.
+McCartney, again reflecting on his time with The Beatles, compared his relationships amid the swinging sixties to the slower pace of life today.
+Discussing a more recent meeting between him and the freewheelin’ Dylan, Macca said: “But I did see him.
 He did a Coachella, but it was like Old-chella, because it’s like Stones, us, Neil Young…it was older acts.

 “But I got to talk to Bob there and he was really very nice, so I don’t know why I would have been nervous, but you get that with some people.
 It is a funny thing actually when you think about it.
 What do you have to do, to get secure in yourself?”